 Decorating your home for Christmas.

-I should preface this Hub with the fact that in the last ten years we have lived in 6 houses.
-These photos are from various houses.
-Every year it takes me three weeks to complete my Christmas decorations.
-Few rooms in the house are left untouched and I am usually still finding stray ornaments well into March.
+In the last ten years we have lived in 6 houses.
+Every year it takes me three weeks to complete my Christmas decorations.None of the rooms in my house are left untouched.
+I am usually still finding stray ornaments well into March.
 However, No one ever forgets a visit to my house during the Christmas season.
 No matter what the weather, the house is cheery and bright.
-Hopefully this hub will inspire you to do something new.
+Hopefully this hub will inspire you to do something new in your holiday home.

-Where to decorate?
+Where to Decorate?

 Decorating your home for the holidays should not interrupt your daily routine.
 Place decorations in the negative space in your rooms (See Zones in picture 1).
 The Christmas tree should be placed so that it is enjoyable yet, not in the way of your daily life.
-Looking at the diagram we see an average Livingroom with several entrance and exit points.
+Looking at the diagram we see an average living room with several entrance and exit points.
 You still have to get from the front door to the kitchen, you still have to be able to get down your hall.
 The green arrows show the traffic pattern that should not be disrupted by decorations.
 Take a minute and draw out your room.

-Ideally the tree should be placed in front of the window, however considering the furniture placement the best place for the tree is in the corner next to the fireplace.
+Ideally the tree should be placed in front of the living room window, however considering the furniture placement the best place for the tree is in the corner next to the fireplace.
 Pondering these two option you may find that you are willing to move the couch to accommodate the tree, just remember that when you start moving the furniture you are disrupting how your family lives in the space.

 Declaring a theme for your holiday allows you to be creative in different ways.
 The theme also helps you stick with a specific style.
 It’s easy to go off the rails with Christmas and have a Charlie Brown, tinsel filled, fiesta.
-However, if you want a pulled together look you have to be able to edit your look.
-Last year our tree theme was "let it snow" which we interpreted as light blue, white, and red with lots of snowmen and snowflakes.
-I usually try to stick to three colors and one metallic per theme.
-This cuts down on visual noise.
+However, if you want a pulled together look you have to be able to edit items from the decor.
+The great thing about decorating your entire house is that if something doesn't go with your theme you can use it in other rooms like bedrooms or bathrooms.

 List of themes:

-Nutcracker suite (this is a great theme for those of you who like to use pastels, pink, white and (add other pastel such as blue with gold or silver.
-Featuring: nutcrackers, ballet shoes, tulle, candy ornaments)
+- Nutcracker suite, this is a great theme for those of you who like to use pastels, pink, white and add other pastel such as blue with gold or silver.
+Featuring: nutcrackers, ballet shoes, tulle, candy ornaments

-Country (Red, Green, tan with rust, copper or silver.
-Features burlap, wood ornaments, metal stars, bells)
+- Country, Red, Green, tan with rust, copper or silver.
+Features burlap, wood ornaments, metal stars, bells

-Candy shop (any three colors and either a silver or gold.
+- Candy shop, any three colors and either a silver or gold.
 Candy, candy ornaments and more candy

-Victorian (pink, white, and burgundy.
+- Victorian, pink, white, and burgundy.
 Featuring Victorian paper ornaments, elaborately decorated delicate ornaments)

-Steampunk Yes we did a steampunk themed Christmas.
+- Steampunk, Yes we did a steampunk themed Christmas.
 I actually put a train in the middle of the tree.
 I made clock ornaments, and used various metallic ornaments on the tree.

 Going back to the diagram the two green stars represent the best places to put the tree in this room.
 Have you identifies the two best places to put your tree yet?
 Now that you know where you are putting your tree, consider what type of tree you need.
 Measure your tree space before you go get a tree.
 A tree that is too small will seem out of place and tree that is too big will feel like it is eating your room.
 You should have a foot of space around your tree without it touching anything else.
 By the diagram if we went with the tree in front of the window it could be tall and skinny or if the tree goes in the corner it would need to be wider and tall.
 Choose your tree wisely.